SummitRoute/aws_managed_policies/README.md

 - Infrastructure is deployed using:
   - Fargate: Terraform
 - Clone this repository
-- Run the magic (previous mentioned command)
+- Run the magic (previously mentioned command)
 - If changes detected:
   - Commit changes
   - Push (with tags for GH release)